azurenoops/terraform-azurerm-overlays-datafactory/README.md

 ### Self Hosted Runtime

 This module can be used with the [Azure Data Factory Integration Runtime Self Hosted](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/data_factory_integration_runtime_self_hosted).
 To use this feature, you must specify the `selfhosted_integration_runtime` variable.
 The `selfhosted_integration_runtime` variable is a map object that defines any Self Hosted Integration Runtime nodes that are required.
 The key of each object is the name of a new node.
-Configuration parameters within the object allow customization.

 ```hcl